 5. BSEP Buses

-Buses acquired under the BSEP scheme have special registration numbers to separate them from the non-BSEP buses of similar models.
+Buses acquired under the BSEP scheme have special registration numbers to distinguish them from the non-BSEP buses of similar models.
 They have similar specifications, however, BSEP buses come equipped with passenger counters among other equipment, and can be directly monitored by LTA.

 In preparation for the transition to the Bus Contracting Model (BCM), from late 2015 onwards, most BSEP Buses have been registered under the “SG” prefix.
 This is due to the BCM also comprising of BSEP buses.